Chelsea J. Little

 Amanda Wik – USRA & Honors Thesis Student

-Amanda is interested in conservation management and ecology and completed her thesis studying whether managing for Pacific Salmon in urban streams have benefits to the base of the food web, using decomposition as an indicator.
-What’s next: Amanda completed a masters program in Environmental Science at Yale University and is now a PhD student at UC Berkeley.
+What’s next: Amanda completed a masters program in Environmental Science at Yale University and is now (as of 2025) a PhD student at UC Berkeley.

 Zoey Schutz – Honors Thesis Student